 My frame was not hidden from you

 when I was made in the secret place,

 when I was woven together in the depths of the earth.

 Psalm 139: 13-15

 Be inspired today and, when you get a chance, read all of Psalm 139!

 About the Author:

 Elizabeth Buckner is a wife and homeschool Mom to four children ages 10, 8, 6 and 6 and a blogger.
 She enjoys writing, reading, being with her family, exercising and learning.
 Sometimes she gets a few crafts in there, too, when she is highly motivated.
 Her heart is to essentially to grow closer to God and be all He created her to be, encouraging others around her to do the same.
-She writes about life, books she reads and how God is working through her life, homeschool, and family on her blog, Inspiration to Creations.
-Also find her on Facebook, Pinterest, Twitter & Google+.
+Find her on Facebook, Pinterest, orTwitter.